|References

 Switching from gas to photovoltaic electricity

-At the end of 2021, the soccer club decided to replace its old gas water heating system, which consumed approximately 750 kg of liquefied gas annually, with a more modern system.
+At the end of 2021, the football club decided to replace its old gas water heating system, which consumed approximately 750 kg of liquefied gas annually, with a more modern system.
 Due to rising gas prices and environmental concerns, the decision was made to equip the clubhouse with a photovoltaic (PV) system.
 In addition to meeting the club’s own electricity needs, the photovoltaic power would also be used for hot water generation – rather than solely feeding into the public grid.

 By integrating two 9 kW heating rods into a new 2,000-liter buffer tank, the clubhouse has been able to generate hot water with its own PV electricity since October 2022.
 The necessary linear control, provided by two Photovoltaic Power Managers (AC•THOR 9s) from local PV heat expert my-PV, ensures maximum use of solar electricity.
 Only the excess electricity – which would otherwise be fed into the grid – is used for hot water production.
 This solution allows the hot water storage tank to be precisely charged and the desired temperature to be reached quickly.